upsight/FuseSDKAdobe/README.md

 To integrate the plugin into your Flash project, follow the following steps:

-1. First, copy the AIRFuseAPI.ane and AIRFuseAPI.swf found in the github directory (/bin/) into your project.
+1. First, copy the AIRFuseAPI.ane and AIRFuseAPI.swc found in the github directory (/bin/) into your project.
-2. Next, in Flash navigate to:<rr />File->Air for iOS Settings->General<br />In the "Included files" list, add an entry and choose the AirFuseAPI.ane file.
+2. Next, in Flash navigate to: <rr />File->Air for iOS (or Android) Settings->General<br />In the "Included files" list, add an entry and choose the AirFuseAPI.ane file.
-3. Finally, navigate to:
+3. Next, navigate to:

 File->Advanced Actionscript Settings->Library Path

 Click the button to "Browse to a Native Air Extension (ANE file)", and select the AIRFuseAPI.ane file.

+4. Finally, navigate to: <rr />File->Actionscript Settings->Source path<br />

+Add the path which contains the swc file to this list.

 Usage